rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 resource sharing between tenants the benefits of sharing an Istio control plane across tenants is marginal compared to sharing a kubernetes cluster across tenants.

 This blog describes how to provide Option 3.
-Current Istio capabilities are fairly well suited to providing option 3 as namespace based scoping is already widely supported in most Istio modules.
+Current Istio capabilities are well suited to providing option 3 as namespace based scoping is already widely supported in most Istio modules.
 Best practices for deploying multiple tenant applications per cluster require the use of a namespace.
 This blog will provide a recipe for deploying multiple